Nuestra Belleza México 2013: Nuestra Belleza Mundo México

-Two days before to the final competition was held the semifinal competition with a live show entitled "Nuestra Belleza Mundo Mexico" in which was announced the winner of the Nuestra Belleza Mundo México title Daniela Álvarez from Morelos who represented the country in Miss World 2014.
-All contestants competed in swimsuit and evening gown during the contest.
+Two days before to the final competition was held, the semifinal competition featured a live show entitled "Nuestra Belleza Mundo Mexico" in which it was announced that the winner of the Nuestra Belleza Mundo México title was Daniela Álvarez from Morelos, who would go on to represent Mexico in Miss World 2014.
+All contestants competed in swimsuit and evening gown categories during the contest.